3 dead after plane crashes into power lines in Oregon

-PORTLAND, Ore.
-(KOIN) — Three people are dead after a small plane collided with power lines in Oregon on Saturday.
+Three people are dead after a small plane collided with power lines in Oregon on Saturday, KTLA sister station KOIN reports.

 The crash happened shortly before 5 p.m. in Independence, about 12 miles southwest of Salem.